Meridian Logo White 480x107

 FedRAMP® 20x Resources for Federal LMS Evaluation

-Meridian is FedRAMP® 20x Moderate Authorized.
-Explore resources built to help federal teams evaluate LMS platforms, align stakeholders, reduce procurement friction, and plan for secure deployment.
+Explore resources built to help federal IT, security, program, and acquisition teams evaluate LMS platforms, align stakeholders, review security readiness, and plan for agency ATO support.

 • 100% US Based Team

 This hub brings together practical resources for federal IT, security, program, and acquisition teams evaluating LMS platforms in regulated environments.
-Whether you are early in market research or already aligning internal stakeholders, these resources are designed to help reduce confusion and keep evaluations moving.
+Whether your team is early in market research or already aligning stakeholders, these resources are designed to help reduce confusion and keep evaluations moving.

-Meridian is FedRAMP® 20x Moderate Authorized, supporting agencies that need a more secure and procurement-ready path for workforce training, compliance management, and reporting.
-Meridian also continues to invest in compliance-driven cloud innovation, including U.S. Patent Application No. 19/552,344, Cloud Environment Compliance Automation Methods and Systems (patent-pending).
+Meridian LMS is FedRAMP 20x Class C certified, supporting agencies that need a secure, configurable learning platform for workforce training, compliance management, certification tracking, cybersecurity awareness, and reporting.
+Meridian also continues to invest in compliance-driven cloud innovation, including U.S. Patent Application No. 19/552,344, Cloud Environment Compliance Automation Methods and Systems.

 Modern LMS platforms do far more than deliver courses.
 In federal environments, they often support: